 If there is one area where Lexus leads the pack in the executive saloon field, it is this one.
 The Lexus ES has a peerless sense of quality that is clearly derived from the LS luxury saloon.
 It imparts an identical sense of calm and faultless construction, which is a pleasing feeling when you’re sat in the ES.

 Everywhere you look, there are neat little touches to the way the materials are finished or mixed to provide just enough contrast to make it easy to pick out the right button or dial.
 There’s even a softness to the lighting of the ES’s instruments’ that makes it feel like a cut above the herd in a sector where high quality is the norm.

 The same approach applies to the more fundamental side of the ES, so every surface and joint is millimetrically accurate and consistent.
-It works in harmony with the precision of all the buttons, though we’d like it even better if the infotainment system were easier to use as its touch-sensitive pad to work the on-screen functions is fiddly and misses the simplicity of BMW’s iDrive set-up.
+It works in harmony with the precision of all the buttons, though remember pre-2021 models use a trackpad-style control for the screen that is incredibly fiddly to use on the move.

 This was undoubtedly Lexus’ thinking, but what works on a stationary laptop is not so good when driving a car.
 The pad is much too sensitive to the smallest movement of your finger, so the cursor on the infotainment screen can spear off in an unwanted direction.
 Even with familiarity, it’s tricky to use and frustrating, immediately undermining the whole calm demeanour of the ES.

 Happily, with the latest update Lexus has moved the central screen closer to the driver and introduced a full touchscreen, which is easier to operate overall.
 Oddly the trackpad remains if you'd prefer to use that, but it's nowhere near as intuitive as a rotary dial such as that found in BMWs.